How Much Does It Truly Cost To Maintain A Car In Singapore?

 Normal rates are between S$3 to S$6 per charge for affected roads leading into and coming out from affected regions.
 As ERP is pretty much dependent on your driving habits, you may not need to spend anything in this category.

-However, for the sake of argument, we’ll set an ERP budget of S$80 per month.
+However, for the sake of argument, we'll estimate a monthly ERP cost of S$80 to factor into the overall per month to own a car in Singapore.

 4) Road tax